ptompalski/scatter/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-This package provides functions for quickly calculating measures of model prediction accuracy (e.g., RMSE) and creating enhanced scatterplots.
+This package provides functions for quickly calculating measures of model prediction accuracy and creating enhanced scatterplots.
 The scatterplots can include text summarizing the agreement metrics (e.g., R², bias, RMSE) between two plotted variables, with support for grouped data and faceting.

 # Installation